turbaevsky/indicators/doc/PI_DB_TS.md

 ### Access

 The application requires access to the Internet using Internet Explorer version 5.0, service pack B, or better.
-If access is not currently available, a member may request its regional centres to enter its data for its units; however, it is strongly suggested that each member work towards improving its Internet access to benefit from efficient data reporting and utilization of the system features.
+If access is not currently available, a member may request its regional centres to enter its data for its units; however, it is strongly suggested that each member work toward improving its Internet access to benefit from efficient data reporting and utilization of the system features.

 The system is accessed through the Performance Indicator section on the WANO Web site.
 An ID and password are required to access the WANO Web site; in addition, specific authorizations must be made for the ID to perform various actions within DES.
 The units assigned local administrator for the performance indicator program controls those authorizations.
 The WANO regional centre data coordinators initially assign the local administrator authorization.
 The system administrator is located in WANO-Atlanta Center.
 (Passwords expire every 180 days.)